ww36user/MPA/README.md

 # Datesets
-You can download these datasets from this (address: https://pan.baidu.com/s/1aJvPyprYEWhHiH7TGHaNvw,
+You can download these datasets and models from this (address: https://pan.baidu.com/s/1aJvPyprYEWhHiH7TGHaNvw,
 password: MPA6).

 # Test for EuroSAT: